-In connection with the Reorganization, on April 21, 2022, we distributed to Intel the Dividend Note, a promissory note agreeing to pay Intel an aggregate principal amount of \$3.5 billion.
+In connection with the Reorganization, on April 21, 2022, we distributed to Intel the Dividend Note, a promissory note pursuant to which Cyclops Holdings Corporation, which will be one of our consolidated subsidiaries following the completion of the Reorganization, agreed to pay Intel an aggregate principal amount of \$3.5 billion.
 The Dividend Note is scheduled to mature on April 21, 2025 and accrues interest at a rate equal to 1.26% per annum, such interest to accrue quarterly.
 Prior to June 30, 2024, such interest will be paid by being automatically added to the outstanding principal amount of the loan and will thereafter be payable quarterly in cash in arrears and shall also be payable upon any prepayment, whether in whole or in part, to the extent accrued on the amount being prepaid, and upon maturity.
 Under the Dividend Note, we have the right, at our option, on any business day, to prepay the loan, including principal and any accrued interest thereon, in whole or in part without premium or penalty.
-We intend to use a portion of the net proceeds that we receive from this offering to repay indebtedness under the Dividend Note.
+We intend to use a significant portion of the net proceeds that we receive from this offering to repay indebtedness under the Dividend Note.
+Intel informed us that it intends to contribute to Mobileye Global Inc. any remaining portion of the Dividend Note in excess of such repayment in connection with this offering and the concurrent private placement, so that no amounts under the Dividend Note would remain owed by us to Intel after the completion of the transactions contemplated by this offering and the concurrent private placement.
 See "Use of Proceeds."